 Roses are divided into 3 main groups: Species (wild) roses & their hybrids, Old Garden roses and Modern roses.
 Species roses are typically large climbing or shrub-like roses with single, flat flowers blooming in late spring or early summer followed by hips (seeds) in autumn.
 They are the parents of the modern roses we have today.
-Old Garden roses are further subdivided into the following classes: Alba, Ayrshire, Bourbon, Boursault, Centifolia, China, Damask, Gallica, Hybrid Perpetual, Moss, Noisette, Portland, Ramblers, Species (technically Species are an Old Garden rose) and Tea.
-Modern Roses are a broad mix which including the following types: Climbing, Floribunda, Grandiflora, Hybrid Musk, Hybrid Rugosa, Hybrid Tea, Landscape (including Groundcover) or Shrub, Miniature and Polyantha.
+Old Garden Roses include the following classes: Alba, Ayrshire, Bourbon, Boursault, Centifolia, China, Damask, Gallica, Hybrid Perpetual, Moss, Noisette, Portland, Ramblers and Tea.
+Modern Roses are a broad mix which include the following types: Climbing, Floribunda, Grandiflora, Hybrid Musk, Hybrid Rugosa, Hybrid Tea, Landscape (including Groundcover) or Shrub, Miniature, Mini-flora and Polyantha.
+The American Rose Society currently recognizes 37 classes of roses.

 ALBA: An Old Garden Rose.
 Perhaps this rose may even have been in existence as far back as the 1st century!!
 Albas are most likely a cross of Rosa canina and Rosa damascena.
 Albas have light pink to white fragrant blossoms on an upright shrub with blue-grey-green foliage.
 Albas can tolerate shadier conditions are cold-hardy.
 They are once-blooming late spring/early summer.

 AUSTIN: David Austin, the English rose breeder, introduced his first creation, ‘Constance Spry’ in 1960 and since then has developed an enormous collection of modern roses with the look and scent of old European varieties and the added benefit of repeat bloom.
-David Austin’s roses are often referred to as “English Roses,” however, I prefer to stick to calling them “Austin Roses” as there are many other hybridizers who also hail from England.
+David Austin’s roses are often referred to as “English Roses,” however, I prefer calling them “Austin Roses” as there are many other hybridizers who also hail from England.
 The collection is so large that it has been separated into subgroups: English Alba Hybrids, English Musk Hybrids, Leander, and Old Rose Hybrids.
-I’ve dabbled in growing many a David Austin rose, but, sadly, had to leave so many behind in former gardens.
-I think his roses are some of the most rewarding (and sometimes challenging) to grow and I hope to add more as we cultivate our newest rose garden.
+I think David Austin roses are some of the most rewarding to grow.

 AYRSHIRE: An Old Garden Rose.
 Probably originated from the wild species rose, the white Rosa arvensis however there are some arguments that the original Ayrshire was raised in Scotland from an unidentified seed.
 A cold-hardy, vigorous rose (no doubt due to it’s parentage), Ayrshires can reach heights of 20-30 feet and covered with thousands of blossoms.
 Once blooming late spring/early summer.

 BOURBON: An Old Garden Rose.
 Named for La Réunion island (formerly known as Île Bourbon) in the Indian ocean, these roses are probably a cross from a China and Damask which were growing on the island.
 Bourbon roses are fragrant, full and cupped in shades of light pinks to deep pinkish-reds.
 The canes are usually long and arching which was probably inherited from their Damask heritage (although some Bourbons are shrubby) and make good candidates for pegging or training as a climber.
 From their China heritage, Bourbons will often exhibit repeat-bloom.
-In my experience, Bourbon roses are susceptible to fungal disease such as blackspot and mildew but I still grow them because they are incredibly, incredibly beautiful.
+In my experience, Bourbon roses are susceptible to fungal disease such as blackspot and mildew.

 BOURSAULT: An Old Garden rose.
 Climbing, with arching semi-smooth canes and flushes of bloom in early summer.
 Boursault roses are probably descended from Rosa pendulina and Rosa chinensis and are characterized as having fragrant purplish-red blossoms.